 The three-step PDP process is intended to guide practitioners along a path of lifelong learning by updating and enhancing knowledge, skills, and behaviors required for continued competence while ensuring compliance with the Code of Ethics.
-The Career Development Guide is a helpful tool to assist in this process and the Professional Development Resource Center provides extensive resources in all areas of the PDP process.
+Information on the Academy's Career Development Webpage can assist in this process and the CDR Professional Development Resource Center provides extensive resources in all areas of the PDP process.
 The PDP can be found on the CDR website under "MyCDR" (login required).